-- 1. All TSI-related requirements are met if applicable. - 2.
-All required course work is satisfactorily completed. - 3.
-At least 25 percent of the total required credit hours are earned at the college granting the degree or certificate. - 4.
-The student's cumulative grade point average is 2.0 or higher. - 5.
-The student's grades in all major courses are C or better. - 6.
-All transfer credits accepted by TSTC and applied to the degree or certificate are approved by the faculty of the program. - 7.
-The student has no pending disciplinary issues as defined in the college student handbook.
-Settlement of all financial obligations to TSTC must be made prior to graduation.
-If any business is pending with TSTC by commencement, TSTC withholds the diploma until clearance approval.
+- 1. All required course work is satisfactorily completed. - 2.
+At least 25 percent of the total required credit hours for the program earned at TSTC. - 3.
+The student's cumulative grade point average is 2.0 or higher. - 4.
+The student's grades in all major courses are C or better.
+Courses with a grade of "Pass" may be counted in satisfaction of degree requirements.
+This minimum grade requirement may vary for some TSTC healthrelated programs. - All transfer credits accepted by TSTC and applied to the degree or certificate have been credited according to approved procedures for evaluation and award of credit.